rbgk/flashcards/README.md

   - HTML tags are NOT limited to bold, italic, underline.
 User can take advantage of `.innerHTML` and use supported HTML tags
 - Saving and loading a set
 - Clears the text box at one button click

+#### File Import and Export
+- Hidden within the settings panel, the user can choose to import and export files with the choice of `.csv` or `.txt`
+  - Import a `.csv` or `.txt` file to upload their flashcards into the text box
+  - Export the contents of the text box to a `.csv` or `.txt` file